Introduction

 Half to Two-Thirds of the Pot

 This size is standard as it puts enough pressure on opponents without overcommitting chips.
-It also provides a good risk-to-reward ratio.
+It also provides an excellent risk-to-reward ratio.

 Smaller Bets